iZemil/job/interview/questions/javascript.md

 **Here are some key points about AJAX:**

 - AJAX allows web pages to make requests to a server asynchronously, without needing to refresh the page.
 This can make web pages more responsive and interactive.
 - AJAX uses the XMLHttpRequest (XHR) object to send and receive data from a server.
 The XHR object is supported by most modern browsers.
 - AJAX can be used to request and receive data from a server in a variety of formats, including XML, HTML, JSON, and plain text.
 - AJAX can be used to update only a part of a web page, rather than needing to refresh the entire page.
 This can make web pages feel more responsive and improve the user experience.
 - AJAX is often used in conjunction with modern JavaScript frameworks, such as AngularJS, React, and Vue.js, to build interactive web applications.

-### How to handle multiple asynchronous requests?

-There are several ways to handle multiple asynchronous requests in JavaScript, depending on the specific requirements of the task at hand.
-Here are a few options:

-1. Callback functions: One option is to use callback functions to handle the results of individual asynchronous requests.
-This can be a simple way to handle multiple requests, but it can become unwieldy if there are a large number of requests or if the requests are nested.
-2. Promises: Another option is to use JavaScript promises to handle multiple asynchronous requests.
-Promises allow developers to chain together asynchronous operations in a more readable and concise way, and they provide a built-in mechanism for handling errors.
-3. Async/await: The `async` and `await` keywords, introduced in ECMAScript 2017, provide a way to write asynchronous code in a synchronous style.
-This can make it easier to handle multiple asynchronous requests in a more readable and intuitive way.
-4. Parallel execution: If multiple requests can be made in parallel and the order of their completion does not matter, the `Promise.all()` function can be used to execute a group of promises in parallel and wait for all of them to complete.